What is a palletizer? Understanding its benefits and types (2025 guide)

 Next steps with Standard Bots’ robotic solutions

 • Affordable and adaptable: Core costs $37k.
 Thor lists at $49.5k.
-Get high precision automation at half the cost of comparable robots.
+Get high-precision automation at half the cost of comparable robots.

-• Safety first design: Machine vision and collision detection mean Core and Thor work safely alongside human operators.
+• Safety-first design: Machine vision and collision detection mean Core and Thor work safely alongside human operators.

 FAQs

-1. What exactly does a palletizer mean?
+1. What exactly is a palletizer?

 2. How is a palletizer different from a robotic arm or conveyor?